DevelopingBread/SolMod/README.md

 ![image](https://user-images.githubusercontent.com/96776358/149607965-e1e92207-25a8-4a5c-9223-187729ea5415.png)

-# Create SolMod Command Packs
+# Create SolMod Command Packs!

 You will need to create a new ```ModuleScript``` and name it ```MainModule```, and write this code in: